Where to Report Bias

-The Bias Response Team (BRT)
+The Bias Response Process

 The BRT is meant to supplement, not supplant, the responsibilities of other groups at MIT devoted to addressing bias and discrimination experienced by students and employees.
 There may be circumstances where the BRT may recommend referral of an individual to another group, office, or resource for support and assistance.
-In particular, allegations of bias or discrimination alleged to have been committed by MIT employees will be referred to MIT Human Resources, and the BRT will work closely with the Office of Student Conduct (OSC) and the Committee on Discipline (COD) to address any student violations of MIT policies.
+In particular, allegations of bias or discrimination alleged to have been committed by MIT employees may be referred to MIT Human Resources, and the BRT will work closely with the Office of Student Conduct and Community Standards (OSCCS) and the Committee on Discipline (COD) to address any student violations of MIT policies.
 In addition, complaints alleging bias or discrimination in connection with academic decisions will generally be addressed in the relevant academic department.

-Bias Response Team (BRT) Membership
+Bias Response Team Membership

-- Institute Community Equity Officer
+- Institute Community and Equity Officer

 - Director of Engagement for Diversity and Inclusion, Institute Community and Equity Office